babel/babel/packages/README.md

 # Woah, what's going on here?

 A monorepo, muhahahahahaha.
 See the [monorepo design doc](/doc/design/monorepo.md) for reasoning.

-Here's an explanation of all the packages you see:
+Here's an explanation for each package listed:

 ## `babylon`